-Shield Row station, between Beamish and Annfield Plain opened on 1st February 1894.
-Renamed West Stanley on 1 February 1934, the station closed to passengers, like most stations on the line, on 23 May 1955 and closed completely on 11 September 1961.
+Shield Row station, between Beamish and Annfield Plain opened on 1st February 1894 and was renamed West Stanley on 1 February 1934.

 The stations buildings were typical of the line being timber with the lower part painted green and cream for the upper parts.
 The footbridge was almost of a copy of the one to be found at Annfield Plain.